mellypop/curse-of-strahd/docs/Characters/index.md

 This section houses characters that are not confirmed to be enemies.
-They are, where possible, organized by their location, but there are several examples of this not being true.
+They are, where possible, organized by their current location, but when the location of a character is not certain, their note will be in their last known location.